Choum28/DSOAL_Alchemy/README.md

 The script will create and use Dsoal_alchemy.ini to store games and options in the script folder.

-## Options
+## How to use

-* When launched, Dsoal ALchemy application will search the system for supported DirectSound3D enabled games.
-All the games found will be listed in the left pane (titled "Installed Games").
-The right pane (titled "DSOAL-enabled Games”) will show any games which have already been converted to use DSOAL.
+<p>When launched, Dsoal ALchemy application will search the system for supported<br>
+DirectSound3D enabled games.
+All the games found will be listed in the left panel (titled "Installed Games").<br>The right pane (titled "DSOAL-enabled Games”) will show any games which have already been converted to use DSOAL.</p>

 * To enable DSOAL support for a particular game, select it from the left panel, and press the “>>” button.
 * To undo DSOAL support, select the game from the right panel and press the “<<” button.
 You can select multiple games at once and then use the directional arrow buttons to update them all.

+Buttons and checkbox have tooltip when you place your mouse cursor on them.

 <img src="https://i.imgur.com/3ZXPCkO.png">